TryQuiet/quiet/packages/mobile/README.md

       [React Native: Running on Device](https://reactnative.dev/docs/running-on-device)
       [Android Developers: Configure Developer Options](https://developer.android.com/studio/debug/dev-options)

 1. Add the path to the java binary installed by Android Studio JAVA_HOME to your environment variables.
-Ensure that you have followed the SDK installation instructions in the [React Native Development Environment](https://reactnative.dev/docs/environment-setup) guide.
+Ensure that you have followed the SDK installation instructions in the [React Native Development Environment](https://reactnative.dev/docs/set-up-your-environment) guide.

     For example, on macOS with Android Studio installed in the default location, Add the following line to your `~/.bash_profile` or `~/.zprofile` file,

     ```bash
     export JAVA_HOME="/Applications/Android Studio.app/Contents/jbr/Contents/Home"
     ```

 ### Local development

-Follow the steps in [React Native Development Environment](https://reactnative.dev/docs/environment-setup) to set up your development environment.
+Follow the steps in [React Native Development Environment](https://reactnative.dev/docs/set-up-your-environment) to set up your development environment.

-#### Command Line
+#### Running Android App from Command Line

 1. After following the React Native Development Environment instructions, navigate to the `packages/mobile` directory and run the application,